 For many at our undergraduate institutions, because of the transition to online learning, a Pass/Fail or Credit/No-Credit grading system has been adopted.

-To accommodate these changes, anyone enrolled in Spring 2020 for a prerequisite to our DPT program is not required to earn a letter grade.
-Applicants will not be penalized for Pass/Fail or Credit/No-Credit marks on their transcripts in any classes taken Spring 2020.
+To accommodate these changes, anyone enrolled in Spring 2020 and Summer 2020 for a prerequisite to our DPT program is not required to earn a letter grade.
+Applicants will not be penalized for Pass/Fail or Credit/No-Credit marks on their transcripts in any classes taken Spring 2020 and Summer 2020.
 The Admissions Committee understands this change and will not hold it against individual applicants.

-In turn, we are also closely monitoring the situation when it comes to our other criteria, including observation hours, shadowing experiences, community service, leadership ability, the GRE, etc. We will continue to work with our national and local partners including the American Council of Academic Physical Therapy (ACAPT), American Physical Therapy Association (APTA), PTCAS (Physical Therapy Centralized Application Service), and the Graduate Records Examination (GRE).
+In turn, we are also closely monitoring the situation when it comes to our other criteria, including observation hours, shadowing experiences, community service, leadership ability, etc. We will continue to work with our national and local partners including the American Council of Academic Physical Therapy (ACAPT), American Physical Therapy Association (APTA), and PTCAS (Physical Therapy Centralized Application Service).

 Thank you for your patience during these difficult times.